antmicro/ros2-gui-node/examples/kenning-multimodel-demo/README.md

 This script downloads demo resources into `kenning-ros2-demo` directory, runs Docker container and compiles demo source code.

-In the end, you can execute demo using a file [ros2-gui-node/examples/kenning-multimodel-demo/tools/general](https://github.com/antmicro/ros2-gui-node/tree/main/examples/kenning-multimodel-demo/tools/general):
+In the end, you can execute demo using a file [ros2-gui-node/examples/kenning-multimodel-demo/tools/general](https://github.com/antmicro/ros2-gui-node/tree/main/examples/kenning-multimodel-demo/tools/general), make sure that you are in `kenning-ros2-demo` directory, beforehand:

 ```bash
 ./run-demo.sh